 Patients and families can meet with the team in a few different ways:

-The Transition Clinic team will arrange an appointment with you to review your health and treatment summary and recommendations for continued follow-up care with your primary health care provider.
+The Transition Clinic team will arrange an appointment with you to review your health and treatment summary.
+The team will recommend important follow-up care with your primary health care provider.

 This program offers:

 A referral from your cancer doctor or primary care provider is required.
-For more information, please speak to any member of your health care team about a referral to the program or contact the WE-Can program directly at (807) 684-7221 or email Kelly-Jo Gillis: firstname.lastname@example.org
+For more information, please speak to any member of your health care team about a referral to the program or contact the WE-Can® program directly at (807) 684-7221 or email firstname.lastname@example.org

 Click to get a brochure about this clinic